SEC Regulations in Real Estate Syndication: Compliance Essentials

 • Conflicts of interest

-• Compensation structures
+• Compensation arrangements

-• Prior performance (both successes and failures)
+• Prior performance history

-• Pending litigation
+• Pending legal matters

-• Financial projections and their underlying assumptions
+• Financial projections and assumptions

 Subscription Agreement